What is cholestasis of pregnancy?

-Cholestasis of pregnancy may cause complications for you and your unborn baby.
+Cholestasis of pregnancy may cause complications.
 You may have problems absorbing vitamin K, which increases the risk of hemorrhage (heavy internal bleeding).
 It’s also associated with preeclampsia and gestational diabetes.

 Your pregnancy care provider may deliver your baby early to decrease the risk of these complications.

 Can you have a healthy baby with cholestasis of pregnancy?

 Yes, just because you have cholestasis during pregnancy doesn’t mean your baby will be unhealthy.

 What foods should I avoid if I have cholestasis in pregnancy?

 Your pregnancy care provider may recommend limiting certain foods based on your condition.
 However, there isn’t a standard diet to follow if you have cholestasis of pregnancy.
 You should eat a balanced diet with an emphasis on fruits, vegetables, lean meat or other protein sources during pregnancy.